sarahwcqz/holbertonschool-hbnb/part2/README.md

 | updated_at  | DateTime  | Timestamp when the review is last updated                                   |

+### Repository
+This is a temporary solution to replace the database that will be implemented in the next part of the project.
+It contains :
+- UserRepository
+- PlaceRepository
+- AmenityRepository
+- ReviewRepository

 ### Facade
 The role of the Facade is to redirect all actions, it acts as a receptionnist in a hotel, distributing the communication between the client and the business layer.
 It handles to following methods: